ironscar/unreal-engine-dev-starter/docs/engine/engine.md

 - Right click on C++ class and choose "Create Blueprint from C++ class" and choose a name & location
 - Open this blueprint and save it
-- Now we can also drag meshes into the blueprint viewport to give it a visual represenation along with out C++ class features
+- Now we can also drag meshes into the blueprint viewport to give it a visual represenation along with our C++ class features
 - Compile and save, and then drag the blueprint into the level to see it work

 Caveats: